fantastic001/VertexVoyage/doc/Seminar1/paper.md

 ---
 title: "Evaluation and analysis of graph vertex embeddings in distributed environment with community-aware vertex partitioning"
 author: "Stefan Nožinić"
+abstract: |
+  This paper explores the evaluation and analysis of graph vertex embeddings in a distributed environment, focusing on community-aware vertex partitioning to enhance the time efficiency of embeddings and reduce the need for network communication during the embedding generation process.
+The study investigates various partitioning algorithms and embedding methods, assessing their effectiveness in capturing community structures and generating meaningful embeddings for large-scale graphs.
+Experimental results demonstrate the benefits of community-aware partitioning in improving embedding quality and efficiency in distributed settings.
 bibliography: ./refs.bib
 ---